Kawasaki ZX-14, 06-13

 For the guys who shift at the rev limiter, the way to go is the "HIGH RPM" RACE stacks.
 Land Speed record holder, btw.

-They don't make as much midrange as the Midrange RACE stacks (though, they are still better than stock) - but they made an additional 5 True HP over stock at 10,000 rpm indicated
+They don't make as much midrange as the Midrange stacks (though, they are still better than stock) - but they made an additional 5 True HP over stock at 10,000 rpm indicated

 .